 Excessive Heat from Pool Fire is a common scenario case for Hazard Evaluation and Pressure Relief Design.
 The Pool Fire Evaluation worksheet provides a summary of key pool fire information for any Equipment Item.
 This summary contains an estimate of the fire heat adsorption rate and the pool fire duration.
-In addition, the times for heating to the saturation temperature at the relief device set pressure, heating to the saturation temperature at the rupture or catastrophic failure pressure, heating to the reaction Temperature of No Return (TNR) are estimated.
+In addition, the times for heating to the saturation temperature at the relief device set pressure, heating to the saturation temperature or catastrophic failure pressure, heating to the reaction temperature of no return are estimated.
 Figure 5-9 and Figure 5-10 depict the Pool Fire Evaluation worksheet.